 Car Travel: If you are traveling from the Atlanta area, it is about 10 hours to Gettysburg, where we will be starting the workshop.
 And then it is about 11 hours back from Philadelphia.
 Use your judgement as to what suits you the best.

 Carpooling: We often ask that participants agree to carpool at least a little during each workshop.
 This one is no different, especially in Amish country.
 We have limited this workshop to 6 participants so that we can have NO MORE than 2 cars while exploring Lancaster County.
-We do this out of an effort of respect for the residents, so that we don't have 5 cars suddenly pull over and 12 photographers jump out to photograph.
+We do this out of an effort of respect for the residents, so that we don't have 5 cars suddenly pull over and 12 photographers jump out to photograph a farmer.
 So, we ask that everyone consent to carpool while we are in Amish country.

 This is spring in Pennsylvania.
 We will likely encounter varying temperatures.
 It could be chilly, it could get warm.
 Pack clothing for each variable.
 Do bring at least a lightweight jacket of some kind and possibly a rain coat as well.